rspeer/rspeer.github.io/drafts/conceptnet-database-odyssey.markdown

 Things started to go bad when we actually tried to import the millions of assertions in ConceptNet into Neo4j.
 See, Neo4j didn't have *any* kind of data importer.
 The recommended way to make a Neo4j graph was to copy it from another Neo4j graph you already had.
 There were some experimental scripts for importing from some vaguely-standardized graph languages, except they broke after a few thousand edges.

 I tried sending the assertions one at a time to Neo4j's HTTP API, and gave up on that when I realized that I would need to accomplish some research in the *months* this would take to complete.
-I tried writing some clever Groovy code that would try to create batches of edges out of data it read from a flat file, and found that this crashed the entire Neo4j server due to running out of "PermGen".
+I tried writing some clever Gremlin code that would try to create batches of edges out of data it read from a flat file, and found that this crashed the entire Neo4j server due to running out of "PermGen".
 This is a situation that if you describe it to a Java programmer, they'll know what you're talking about and nod sadly, while no other sort of programmer has ever had to worry about "PermGen".

 Other problems with the server started to reveal themselves.
 Despite Neo4j's free academic license, we'd be missing many of the features -- such as any way to distribute the data between multiple computers -- unless we bought the expensive enterprise license.
 And the shiny Web interface, when running, gave the entire Internet read-write access to the graph.
 The Neo4j community seemed surprisingly calm about this fact.
 There was an option to restrict it to localhost, in theory, but it didn't work.
 If you tried to take matters into your own hands and start firewalling and proxying things in an attempt to enforce some security, various parts of the Javascript interface would stop working.